herocrab/HeroCrabPlugin/README.md

 Element.Delete();
 ```

-This example also tracks the spawned actor in an _actors dictionary which is used to remove all actors later.
+This example also tracks the spawned actor in an _actors dictionary which is used to remove all *network spawned* actors later.

 ```
 private void OnElementDeleted(INetElement element)